akkartik/mu/mu.md

 Each function has a header line, and some number of statements, each on a separate line.
 Headers describe inouts and outputs.
 Inouts can't be registers, and outputs _must_ be registers.
 Outputs can't take names.
-In the above example, the outputs of both `do-add` and `main` have type `int` and are available in register `ebx` at the end of the respective calls.

 The above program also demonstrates a function call (to the function `do-add`).
 Function calls look the same as primitive statements: they can return (multiple)